A High-Quality Health Care Stock Thay Pays Dividends

 Diabetes helps people manage their health more effectively and comfortably.
 Abbott’s testing products provide accurate data to drive informed care decisions.

-Diagnostics makes instruments, tests, automation tools and information solutions.
-They allow for fast and accurate diagnosis of the patient’s condition.
-These products are sold to hospitals, reference labs, blood centers, emergency departments, physician offices and clinics.
+Diagnostics makes instruments, tests, automation tools, and information solutions.
+They allow for a fast and accurate diagnosis of a patient’s condition.
+These products are sold to hospitals, reference labs, blood centers, emergency departments, physician offices, and clinics.